khinsen/leibniz/README.md

 I expect to properly document and release this code at some time, under a meaningful license.
 But for now, it is research code covered by the [CRAPL](http://matt.might.net/articles/crapl/) license.

+## Branch notes

+Most branches of this repository contain experiments that test the utility and feasibility of ideas for improvements and new features.
+Each branch has a short note in this place that explains its reason for being.
+This branch (master) always contains the version currently considered most useful.